 Most of the money and credit readily available to the economy comes from financial intermediaries.
 Depository institutions — banks that accept deposits — contribute to the economy by lending much of the money saved by depositors.
 However, deposits do not provide allan economy's funding, since only the wealthy save a significant amount of money and most of it is not in low-interest paying deposits which are taxable as ordinary income.
 The wealthy put most of their money into assets such as stocks, real estate, and municipal bonds, which not only offer greater returns, but the returns are often taxed less than ordinary income.
 People who are not wealthy do not save very much, at least in the United States, because they need the money for everyday wants and needs.
 Although wealthy individuals have a lot more money than lower-income individuals, there are many more people in the lower-income classes; hence, the aggregate of the money held by the lower-income classes exceeds the aggregate held by the wealthy.

 This greater aggregate wealth of the lower-income people is made available to the economy through financial nondepository institutions, which are financial intermediaries that cannot accept deposits but do pool the payments in the form of premiums or contributions of many people and either invest it or provide credit to others.
 Hence, nondepository institutions form an important part of the economy.
-These nondepository institutions are sometimes referred to as the shadow banking system, because they resemble banks as financial intermediaries, but they cannot legally accept deposits.
+These nondepository institutions are called the shadow banking system, because they resemble banks as financial intermediaries, but they cannot legally accept deposits.
 Consequently, their regulation is less stringent, which allows some nondepository institutions, such as hedge funds, to take greater risks for a chance to earn higher returns.
 These institutions receive the public's money because they offer other services than just the payment of interest.
 They can spread the financial risk of individuals over a large group, or provide investment services for greater returns or for a future income.

 Nondepository institutions include insurance companies, pension funds, securities firms, government-sponsored enterprises, and finance companies.
 There are also smaller nondepository institutions, such as pawnshops and venture capital firms, but they constitute a much smaller portion of sources of funds for the economy.